 The Convener must make a decision concerning commencement of play and any stoppages or cancellation due to inclement weather.
 Any such decisions should be made after consultation with coaches, managers and any school staff present.
-Where it is necessary to call off matches, the Convener is requested to notify the IGSA Sport staff so a message may be put on the IGSA Sport venue closure pages for players and parents to check.
+Where it is necessary to call off matches, the Convener is requested to notify their school's sport staff so the IGSA Sport venue closure page can be updated for players and parents to check.